 Field Name Description Interface Displays a list of available WAN interfaces.
 Version Select the applicable version of the Routing Interface Protocol.
 For detailed information about versions, refer to RFC 1058 and RFC 1453.
-Options are 1, 2, and Both.
+Options are 1, 2, and Both .
+The default is 2.
 Operation This option is set to Passive and cannot be changed.
 This mode listens only.
 It does not advertise routes.